- Willard Public Schools

 -

-Director Mark Riggin is the Chief of Police of the Willard School Police Department.
-He started his service to the Willard School District in 2019.
-Mark serves at the Intermediate School South, South Elementary, and Orchard Hills, as well as supervision of the School Police department.
+Director Matt Farmer is the Director of the Willard School Police Department.
+He started his service to the Willard School District in September of 2023.
+Matt serves at the Intermediate School South, South Elementary, and Orchard Hills, as well as supervision of the School Police Department.

 -